jmquigley/quill-markup/README.md

 - `.setHighlight(name: string)` - changes the [syntax highlighting color scheme](https://github.com/isagalaev/highlight.js/tree/master/src/styles).
 Quill uses [highlight.js](https://highlightjs.org/) for code highlighting.
 - `.setItalic()` - calls the current syntax processor mode's italic function and applies the italic formatting to either the selection area or the word at the current cursor.
 - `.setMode(mode: string)` - the name of the highlighting mode to use.
 The use case for this is a drop down list that contains the names of all modes that may be passed to this call (which is why it's a string instead of the `MarkupMode.{val}`)
+- `.setMono()` - calls the current syntax processor mode's mono space font font function and applies that formatting to either the selection area or the word at the current cursor.
 - `.setStrikeThrough()` - calls the current syntax processor mode's strikethrough function and applies the strikethrough formatting to either the selection area or the word at the current cursor.
 - `.setUnderline()` - calls the current syntax processor mode's underline function and applies the underline formatting to either the selection area or the word at the current cursor.
 - `.undo()` - a wrapper for the quill undo function.